omega8cc/boa/docs/INSTGRP.md

-  therefore run a group pass on the destination after every copy (`instgrp reclaim` where the tool is installed: paths in no group, in `users` or in another named group take the destination account's group, `users` while unconverted), the xmass legs map the source account's group onto the destination account's group as they copy (so the 15-minute standby autosync never lands a foreign gid), and none of them carry the conversion marker -- it recorded the source box's
+  therefore run a group pass on the destination after every copy (`instgrp reclaim` where the tool is installed: paths in no group, in `users` or in another named group take the destination account's group, `users` while unconverted; passed `--force`, because the destination's own `log/proxied.pid`, if any, is its demotion artefact from an earlier cutover, not an account served from elsewhere), the xmass legs map the source account's group onto the destination account's group as they copy (so the 15-minute standby autosync never lands a foreign gid), and none of them carry the conversion marker -- it recorded the source box's